iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 ```
  Rscript getcloudcoin.R
 ```
+The script creates locally a cloudcoin_YYYY-MM-DD.csv file.

-Then create the zip file and place the zip in the dataset repo.
+Then generate the zip file and place it in the dataset repo.
 ```
 zip dataset/cloudcoin_2019-05-06.zip cloudcoin_2019-05-06.csv
  adding: cloudcoin_2019-05-06.csv (deflated 67%)